-Individual neurons are capable of producing action potentials or spikes in response to external stimulation through interactions of various ionic channels expressed on the plasma membrane of neurons.
+Individual neurons are capable of producing action potentials or spikes in response to external stimulation through the interactions of various ionic channels expressed on the plasma membrane of neurons.
 Based on data derived from the electrophysiological experiments, various mathematical models which reproduce the electrical excitability of individual neurons are developed (e.g., nonlinear ordinary differential equations).
 By analyzing the mathematical models in detail one can understand the dynamics of individual neurons.
-Modeling studies are suggested to be useful for studying drugs which are used for therapy of channelopathy.
+Modeling studies are suggested to be useful for studying drugs which are used for the therapy of channelopathy.
 In addition, based on the theory proposed by US mathematician and physicist, modeling studies are also expected to be useful for developing medical devices.
 Taking the above into account, this laboratory is investigating ordinary differential equations which describe the electrical excitability of individual neurons.

-- 1. Research about ghostbursting phenomenon of electrosensory pyramidal neurons in weakly electric fish - 2.
-Research about pacemaking of RPa1 neurons in snail Helix pomatia - 3.
-Research about the spiking activity of neocortical pyramidal neuron
+- 1. Research about a ghostbursting phenomenon of electrosensory pyramidal neurons in weakly electric fish - Research about pacemaking of RPa1 neurons in snail Helix pomatia - Research about the spiking activity of neocortical pyramidal neurons - 4.
+Research about the spiking activity of vibrissa motoneurons - Research about the spiking activity of circadian pacemaker neurons in the suprachiasmatic nucleus